Croatian Cooking: Zagorski Štrukli (Zagorje Cheese Strukli)

-Making the phyllo dough by yourself could seem like too big of a challenge, but believe you me that after few times of making this dough, you are going to stretch it so thin that you could read a newspaper under it.
+Making the phyllo dough by yourself could seem like too big of a challenge, but believe me, after a few times of making this dough, you are going to stretch it so thin that you could read a newspaper under it.

 Zagorski Štrukli Recipe (Zagorje Cheese Strukli)